Divorce, Remarriage, and Children

 Divorce and remarriage are complex and deeply human experiences.

-• Hidden dynamics
+• hidden dynamics

-• Patterns of loyalty and belonging
+• questions of belonging

 How does divorce affect children systemically?